-Standard

-Transaction Variable

-Fund Fee Charge

-Strive U.S. Energy ETF \$ 300 Up to 2.00%
+Fund Standard Transaction Fee Variable Charge Strive 500 ETF \$ 500 Up to 2.00%

-The Transaction Fee may be higher for transactions outside the Clearing Process.
+\ The Transaction Fee may be higher for transactions outside the Clearing Process.
 In addition, one half of the Transaction Fee may be waived in conjunction with rebalancing transactions.

 The Standard Transaction Fee, which is payable to the Trust's custodian, typically applies to in-kind purchases of the Fund effected through the Clearing Process on any Business Day, regardless of the number of Creation Units purchased or redeemed that day (assuming, in the case of multiple orders on the same day, that the orders are received at or near the same time).
 A Transaction Fee of up to four times the standard fee may apply to creation and redemption transactions that occur outside the Clearing Process.
-As shown in the table above, certain Fund Deposits consisting of cash-in-lieu or Cash Value may be subject to a variable charge, which is payable to the relevant Fund, of up to 2.00% of the value of the order in addition to the standard Transaction Fee.
+As shown in the table above, certain Fund Deposits consisting of cash-in-lieu or Cash Value may be subject to a variable charge, which is payable to the Fund, of up to 2.00% of the value of the order in addition to the standard Transaction Fee.
 The Standard Transaction Fee may be waived on certain orders if the Trust's custodian has determined to waive the Transaction Costs associated with the order or another party, such as the Adviser, has agreed to pay such fee.
-A Fund may determine to waive the variable charge on certain orders that facilitate the rebalance of a Fund's portfolio in a more tax efficient manner than could be achieved without such order.
+The Fund may determine to waive the variable charge on certain orders when such waiver is determined to be in the best interests of Fund shareholders, e.g., for cash creation orders that facilitate the rebalance of the Fund's portfolio in a more tax efficient manner than could be achieved without such order.

 The Fund may adjust the Transaction Fee from time to time.
-The Standard Transaction Fee is based, in part, on the number of holdings in a Fund's portfolio and may be adjusted on a quarterly basis if the number of holdings change.
+The Standard Transaction Fee is based, in part, on the number of holdings in the Fund's portfolio and may be adjusted on a quarterly basis if the number of holdings change.
 Investors will also be responsible for the costs associated with transferring the securities in the In-Kind Creation (and Redemption) Baskets to (and from) the account of the Trust.
 Further, investors who, directly or indirectly, use the services of a broker or other intermediary to compose a Creation Unit in addition to an Authorized Participant to effect a transaction in Creation Units may be charged an additional fee by such intermediary for such services.

 Cash Purchase Method.
-When cash purchases of Creation Units are available or specified for a Fund, they will be effected in essentially the same manner as in-kind purchases.
+When cash purchases of Creation Units are available or specified for the Fund, they will be effected in essentially the same manner as in-kind purchases.
 In the case of a cash purchase, the investor must pay the cash equivalent of the Fund Deposit.
 In addition, cash purchases may be subject to Transaction Fees as described above.
 A cash purchase may cause the Fund to incur certain costs that it would not have had the purchase been in-kind.
 These costs may include brokerage costs, execution, price movement and other costs and expenses related to the execution of trades by the Fund.
 To the extent that these costs are not offset by the Transaction Fees the Fund's NAV will be negatively impacted.